NB-Kamoni/global-learn/README.md

 - **View**: Access their own profile, course details, and exam results.
 - **Finance**: View school fees.
 - **Courses**: View courses they are enrolled in.
+## User Authentication

+The system features domain-based user authentication.
+Depending on the domain used to access the system, users can log in as different roles:

+- **Students**: Accessible via the student domain.
+- **Instructors (Teachers)**: Accessible via the instructor domain.
+- **Admin**: Accessible via the admin domain.

+This allows for streamlined and secure access based on the user’s role, ensuring that each user sees only the relevant information and functionalities.
+## Technologies Used
+- Frontend: React.js, HTML, CSS
+- Backend: Node.js, Python
+- Authentication: Firebase
+- Database: MySQL
+- Other Tools: Firebase for authentication.

 ## Getting Started